Something went wrong

 Providence Heating Oil Delivery Overview

-108,766 homes in Providence heat their homes with fuel oil.
+108,766 families in Providence heat their homes with fuel oil.
 This makes oil delivery essential, especially when Providence temperatures drop as low as 26.7° F each winter.
-24% of Providence families depend on heating oil delivery each winter.
+24% of Providence residences depend on fuel oil delivery each winter.

 12.11% of Providence County Households Rely On Heating Oil Delivery Each Winter